Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 It is also generally best to choose trees grafted on vigorous standard or semi-vigorous rootstocks.
 Once established they will need less maintenance and won't have to rely on you for regular watering.
 Dwarf fruit trees can be used for wildlife plantings, but they will need staking and routine watering, so are only likely to be suitable in areas where there is reliable summer rainfall.

-• 1st Apple tree - GoldRush
+• 1st Apple trees - GoldRush

 GoldRush is a modern disease-resistant apple, and a great choice for wild-life planting because the apples ripen very late, and stay on the tree well into late fall before eventually dropping to the ground.